migtools/mig-ui/README.md

 yarn start # start the UI development server
 ```

+`yarn start` will run the UI's development server in "local dev mode.
+The purpose of
+this mode is to mock out any external dependencies like Login and the cluster api's
+server so the UI can be hacked on as easily as possible.

 ### Remote dev mode

 If you would like to run the console locally, but communicate with real clusters